siduko/ai-brainstorm/README.md

 ## Background

-This idea is inspired by a couple research papers that explore techniques for improving reasoning and creativity in LLMs:
+This idea is inspired by a few research papers that explore techniques for improving reasoning and creativity in LLMs:

 - RAP: [Reasoning with Language Model is Planning with World Model](https://arxiv.org/abs/2305.14992)
 - rStar: [Mutual Reasoning Makes Smaller LLMs Stronger Problem-solvers](https://huggingface.co/papers/2408.06195)